nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding an Exam : `addExam`

-Adds an exam to every person in the address book.
+Adds an exam to every person in the student list.

 Format: `addExam ex/EXAMNAME`